thirdtank/brut/brutrb.com/configuration.md

 By default, Brut configuration values cannot be overridden and they cannot be `nil`.
 When calling `store`, `allow_app_override: true` and `allow_nil: true`, can be passed to change this behavior.

-In [Flash and Session](/flash-and-session), we discussed setting your own custom class for managing the flash.
+In [Flash and Session](/flash-and-session), we discussed that you can set your own class for the flash.
 This is possible due to how Brut defines the configuration parameter `flash_class`:

 ```ruby {6}
 Brut.container.store(